Top header photo

 2000-2010: Analog

 I started recording trains with an old Radiola N2234 tape recorder.
 The recording quality was pretty good for a 30 year-old recorder with a built-in mono condenser mic.
 On a summer 2002 trip to Europe, I bought a Sony Cassette-corder TCM-939 to record the trains there.
 While at first the sound quality seemed adequate, I later found it to be much inferior to that of the Radiola recorder when the two were compared.
-The Radiola recorder was subsequently used for all analog recordings.
+The Radiola recorder was subsequently retained for all analog recordings.

 2011-2016: Digital